Elorucov/ProjectB/API.md

 If client pass an ID of product whose testing has been finished, the server will return an error `20`.

 ## reports.delete
-This method deletes the report.
+This method deletes the bugreport.

 ### Parameters
 | Name          | Type     | Description                                                                |